Blog Product ManagementCustomer Feedback Analysis: Step-by-step Guide (2025)

 - Grouping ideas into categories or themes.

-- Analyzing the data for patterns, trends, and sentiment.
+- Analyzing the data for patterns, trends, and customer sentiment, manually or with feedback analysis tools.

 - Prioritizing ideas based on value/effort, user votes, and customer revenue.